Topaz-AI-Community/Topaz-AI-Pack/README.md

 ---

-## 📖 About TopazAIEnhancePack
+## 📖 About Topaz AI Pack

-TopazAIEnhancePack is meticulously crafted to revolutionize your licensed Topaz AI experience with a trial version, accelerating image sharpening, unleashing noise reduction, and dominating video upscaling.
+Topaz AI Pack is meticulously crafted to revolutionize your licensed Topaz AI experience with a trial version, accelerating image sharpening, unleashing noise reduction, and dominating video upscaling.
 Perfect for creators ready to crush it with professional results!

 - ⚡ **Speed Boost**: Faster processing and upscaling.
 - 🌐 **Reliability**: Stable enhancement and noise reduction.